It's a known fact that during times of economic uncertainty, investors flock to gold.

 So these older coins, with their high silver content, are valuable to investors — worth their weight in silver.

 They have much lower premiums than regular silver coins because of the lower silver content and lack of collector's value.
-They have a much higher liquidity, and they are official legal tender.
-That means — if you really wanted — you could simply walk into a store and spend the coin, no question about its worth.
+They have a much higher liquidity and they are official legal tender.
+That means — if you really wanted — you could simply walk into a store and spend the coin with no question about its worth.

 You can find them through bullion dealers, who often sell them in bags based on weight.

-One way to invest in silver miners is the silver mining exchange-traded fund, Global X Silver Miners ETF (NYSE: SIL).
+One way to invest in silver miners is silver mining exchange-traded fund Global X Silver Miners ETF (NYSE: SIL).

 Global X Silver holds a number of major silver mining companies.
-Its top five holdings include Silver Wheaton Corp.
-(TSX: SLW), Fresnillo Plc (LSE: FRES), Fortuna Silver Mines (TSX: FVI, NYSE: FSM), Tahoe Resources (TSX: THO, NYSE: TAHO), and Pan American Silver (NASDAQ: PAAS), and it has net assets upwards of $180 million.
+Its top five holdings include Wheaton Precious Metals Corp.
+(NYSE: WPM), Polymetal International PLC (OTC: AUCOY), Pan American Silver Corp.
+(NASDAQ: PAAS), Korea Zinc Co.
+Ltd. (KRX: 010130), and SSR Mining Inc (NASDAQ: SSRM), and the fund has net assets upward of $1.09 billion.

-If you'd prefer to go a more traditional route and invest in an individual mining company, you might want to consider some of the companies held in Global X Funds' ETF.
+If you'd prefer to go a more traditional route and invest in an individual mining company, you might want to consider some of the companies that make up the ETF.

-Silver Wheaton Corp.
-(TSX: SLW) is headquartered in Vancouver, Canada.
-It was founded in 2004 and has since become the world's largest silver streaming company.
+Wheaton Precious Metals (NYSE: WPM) is headquartered in Vancouver, Canada.
+It was founded in 2004 and has since become one of the world's largest silver streaming companies.

-The company enters into agreements whereby it is allowed to purchase, at a fixed cost, all or some of the silver production at a given mine.
-It currently has 22 such agreements at operating mines and 7 at developing projects in Mexico, Sweden, Peru, Canada, Argentina, Greece, Portugal, and the U.S.
+The company enters into agreements whereby it is allowed to purchase — at a fixed cost — all or some of the silver production at a given mine.
+It currently has 24 operating mines and eight developing projects in Mexico, Chile, Peru, Canada, Argentina, Colombia, Brazil, and Canada.

 The company boasts a number of benefits to shareholders.
 According to its website, it provides shareholders with:

-The company pays upfront for its purchasing agreements, so there are no exploration costs, and operating costs are fixed at $4 per ounce of silver.
+The company pays upfront for its purchasing agreements, so there are no exploration costs, and cash operating margins are around $11 per ounce of silver.

 If you're an investor, that means the higher silver prices go, the more you stand to benefit.

-The company has gained over 970% since it began trading.
-Right now, we're seeing the some of the lowest share prices since 2010, which has some investors scrambling to buy.
+The company has gained over 1,400% since it began trading.
+Right now, we're seeing some of the lowest share prices since the beginning of 2021 when the price of silver drastically decreased, which has some investors scrambling to buy.

 As you explore these and other silver options, make sure you do your due diligence.
 Find out which options are best for you and what type of investment you'd prefer.